learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-10-30-using-leds-to measure-narrow-spectral-bands.markdown

 For example a 25 mm diameter interference filter with a 550 nm bandpass wavelength and a 15 nm bandwidth (FWHM) is about $325:
 [Chroma, ET550/15m](https://www.chroma.com/products/parts/et550-15x)

-### Using LEDs to measure spectrally narrow bands of light

 Forrest Mimms pioneered the use of light-emitting-diodes as spectrally selective light detectors for sun photometry in 1992.
 It turns out that LEDs which normally are used to emit light can also be used to measure light.
 A very basic green LED from Radio Shack (part# 276-022A) might generate as much as 10 nA of current.